 |site search by freefind|

 The Book Of Signs has a good history of how Babylon developed.
 It does fail to mention that Nimrod was its founder and that it was one of the centres of his kingdom [Gen. 10:8-10].
 As a mighty warrior/hunter, Nimrod was probably the first brutal dictator after the flood.
-Babylon was founded in blood and rebellion against God.
+This city was founded in blood and rebellion against God.

 But The Book Of Signs moves from history to speculation, theorizing a rebuilt Babylon like the rebuilt Rome.
-We have previously looked at the claim of a revived Rome Empire.
+We have previously looked at the claim of a revived Roman Empire.
 The rebuilt Babylon theory is based, at least in this chapter, on Revelation Chapter 18.
 I suggest you take a few minutes and read that chapter now.
 Note: Even IF The Book Of Signs is correct, this does not provide one of the ’31 undeniable prophecies of the apocalypse’ since able, conservative Bible expositors - past and present - have disagreed on the meaning and application of the Book of Revelation.
-If the author wants to use this as undeniable proof, he needs to do more than simply assume that he is right.
+If the author wants to use this as undeniable proof, he must do more than assume that he is right.

 We will come back to this in later chapters, but I want to point out something very interesting about the Book of Revelation.